-If you stop every few exits to get gas, then stop to get something to eat, then stop to use the bathroom, then take a break to clean the bugs off the car window, you’re never going to get where you want to do either.
+If you stop every few exits to get gas, then stop to get something to eat, then stop to use the bathroom, then take a break to clean the bugs off the car window, you’ll never get to where you want to go either.

 Even traveling with family makes it hard to stay on schedule because somebody always needs to stop for some reason or another.